 - Age Requirements – none specified

-Steps to Forming an Delaware LLC
+Steps to Forming a Delaware LLC

 Step 1.
-Name Requirements
+Naming Requirements

-Your corporate name must end with the words Limited Liability Company or an abbreviation of these words (“LLC,” “L.L.C.,” “Limited,” “LTD.,” “LTD”.).
+Your company name must end with the words Limited Liability Company or an abbreviation of these words (“LLC,” “L.L.C.,” “Limited,” “LTD.,” “LTD”.).
 Check out our article on naming your LLC for all of the requirements that you must follow when naming an LLC.

 Step 2.
-Choose a Registered Agent
+Choosing a Registered Agent

-Provided you as the business owner have a physical presence in Delaware, you can be the registered agent however, there are some privacy benefits to having a third-party registered agent.
+Provided you as the business owner have a physical presence in Delaware, you can be the registered agent, however, there are some privacy benefits to having a third-party registered agent.

 Check out our article on LLC Statutory Agents for more details.

 Step 3.
-File the Certificate of Formation
+Filing the Certificate of Formation

-While we don’t discourage having an attorney, filing a Delaware LLC can be done by most people, but you can save considerable money over an attorney and make sure everything is filed correctly by using a formation service such as LegalZoom.
+While we don’t discourage having an attorney, filing a Delaware LLC can be done by most people, but you can save considerable money over an attorney and make sure to file a Certificate of Formation correctly by using a formation service such as LegalZoom.

 Step 4.
-Create an Operating Agreement
+Creating an Operating Agreement

-An operating agreement is not required in Delaware but is typically a good idea, especially for an LLC owned by multiple people.
+An LLC operating agreement is not required in Delaware but is typically a good idea, especially for an LLC owned by multiple people.
 The primary function of the operating agreement is to govern the relationship between the owners of the business, but also outlines who makes what decisions, how profits or losses are distributed and the operating procedures of the LLC.

 Step 5.
-Get an EIN
+Getting an EIN

-What is an EIN?
 The Employer Identification Number (EIN), or Federal Tax Identification Number (FEIN), is used to identify a business entity.
 It is essentially a social security number for the company.

 In addition to the EIN being an identifying number for the LLC it serves a few other purposes such as: